Characteristic equation (calculus)

-discussed in more detail at Linear recurrence with constant coefficients#Solution to homogeneous case.
+discussed in more detail at Linear recurrence with constant coefficients.

 The characteristic roots (roots of the characteristic equation) also provide qualitative information about the behavior of the variable whose evolution is described by the dynamic equation.
 For a differential equation parameterized on time, the variable's evolution is stable if and only if the real part of each root is negative.
 For difference equations, there is stability if and only if the modulus of each root is less than 1.
 For both types of equation, persistent fluctuations occur if there is at least one pair of complex roots.

 The method of integrating linear ordinary differential equations with constant coefficients was discovered by Leonhard Euler, who found that the solutions depended on an algebraic 'characteristic' equation.
 The qualities of the Euler's characteristic equation were later considered in greater detail by French mathematicians Augustin-Louis Cauchy and Gaspard Monge.